M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 The **New User** dialog is opened. | The **New User** dialog appears.
 The **New User** dialog emerges.

-: _A dialog_ is most often defined as a small window prompting for user response, whereas a _window_ is a broader concept, essentially covering the term _dialog_ as well.
+A _dialog_ is most often defined as a small window prompting for user response, whereas a _window_ is a broader concept, essentially covering the term _dialog_ as well.
 {:.note}

 ### Referring to User Interface Elements